PinJui/FDRL/README.md

 ```
 python train.py --exp_name {name_for_exp}
 ```
 I set the default parameters according to the paper, however I cannot reproduce the result.
-I use the following command to generate the best result:
+I use the following command to generate the best result (89.02 in overall accuracy):
 ```
 python train.py --lr 0.001 --lambda_2 0.001
 ```